Battle of Tell El Kebir: Bombardment and invasion of Alexandria

 When the ultimatum was ignored, Admiral Seymour gave the order for the Royal Navy to bombard the Egyptian gun emplacements at Alexandria.
 On July 11 at 7:00 am, the first shell was fired on Fort Adda by HMS Alexandra (1875) and by 7:10, the entire fleet was engaged.
 The coastal defenses returned fire soon after, with minimal effect and minimal casualties to the British fleet.
 No British ships were sunk.
 On July 13, a large naval force landed in the city.
-Despite heavy resistance from the garrison for several hours, the overwhelming superiority of the smaller British forces eventually forced the Egyptian troops to withdraw from the city.
+Despite heavy resistance from the garrison for several hours, the overwhelming firepower of the smaller British forces eventually forced the Egyptian troops to withdraw from the city.

 Prelude

 Lieutenant General Garnet Wolseley was placed in charge of a large force with the aim of destroying Urabi's regime and restoring the nominal authority of the Khedive Tawfiq.
 The total force was 24,000 British troops, which concentrated in Malta and Cyprus, and a force of 7,000 Indian troops which staged through Aden.

 Wolseley first tried to reach Cairo directly from Alexandria.
 'Urabi deployed his troops at Kafr El Dawwar between Cairo and Alexandria and prepared very substantial defences.
 There, attacks by British troops were repelled for five weeks at the Battle of Kafr El Dawwar.